 Figure 3 - Main hull

 FRAME

-The mechanical team completely redesigned the frame to be more efficient in the water and easier to handle during the transportation of the vehicle.
+Last year, the mechanical team completely redesigned the frame.
+The vehicle is now more efficient in the water and easier to handle during the transportation.
 The end result is that the frame is lighter than ever.
 Both the front and the back depth and heading motors are mounted on a movable support.
-This enables the team to quickly and safely access inner electronic components.
+This enables the team to access quickly and safely inner electronic components.
+The frame was TIG welded so the welds can be made in many positions.
+It allowed high quality and clean welds.

-Figure 4 - Frame GRABBER The grabber was redesigned to be simpler and to provide a better reach for smaller objects.
+Figure 4 - Frame GRABBER The grabber was redesigned to be simpler to use, lighter and to provide a better reach for smaller objects.
 The main goal was to come up with a design simple enough to repair and assemble in any situation.
 A bigger pneumatic cylinder was used, because the grabber's moving part needs to travel a larger distance than in the past.
-CAMERA ENCLOSURE This year, Unibrain cameras have been chosen for the final design.
-Their "L" shape constrained the mechanical team in their front camera enclosure geometry choice.
-Nonetheless, the final design is lightweight, and has enough room to allow flexibility in the optical lens setup (different lens apertures).
-The torpedo launcher system is directly attached to the enclosure, aligned with the center of the axis of the camera lens, minimizing the displacement calculations when firing.
-PNEUMATIC SYSTEM ENCLOSURE The pneumatic system was designed using a manifold model.
-This results in a reduced footprint and a lighter system.
-The enclosure is strategically located in the lower portion of the frame, using its weight to limit the propension of the submarine to roll.
+CAMERA ENCLOSURE The camera chosen for the submarine is a Guppy.
+It has a better quality, definition and is very robust.
+The camera was placed inside the vehicle so it allows more stability for the software.
+The torpedo launcher system and the sonar are directly attached to the camera enclosure, minimizing the displacement calculations when firing.
+PNEUMATIC SYSTEM ENCLOSURE The pneumatic system has been made from a drilled block.
+This optimizes the overall weight of the submarine and provides better sealing.
+The design has been redesigned to be smaller.
+The enclosure is strategically located in the lower portion of the frame, using its weight to limit the propensity of the submarine to roll.

 Figure 5 - Pneumatique enclosure

 BATTERY ENCLOSURES

 The device's batteries are installed in two separate cases.
 They are placed above the center of mass, on each side of the vehicle, to add to its floatability.
 Each battery enclosure is mounted on the external frame, which allows for easy interchangeability.

 BATTERY CHARGING SYSTEM

-A new recharge box was designed to fit the battery system.
+A recharge box was designed to fit the battery system.
 This allow for a safe way to charge the batteries and eliminate wire and connector manipulations.

 Hydrophone

-For the first time, 3D printing technology was used in the fabrication of the hydrophone enclosure.
-The goal behind this decision was weight reduction and faster manufacturing time.
-The position of the hydrophones has also been altered.
-They are now found under the main hull, protected by the frame.
+For the first time, aluminium machining was used in the fabrication of the hydrophone enclosure.
+The goal behind this decision was to improve of sealing.
+They are found under the main hull, protected by the frame.